-Prior to the final evaluations, be sure to share the evaluation link with the cooperating teacher.
-Both the supervisor and cooperating teacher will complete a final evaluation in order to guarantee the candidate is observed in all areas of the evaluation criteria (see Appendix).
-While the supervisor might only observe three lessons, the cooperating teacher is observing the candidate daily.
+Both the supervisor and cooperating teacher will complete a final evaluation of the teacher candidate in Tevera in order to guarantee the candidate is observed in all areas of the evaluation criteria (see Appendix).
+While the supervisor might only observe four or six lessons depending on the placement type, the cooperating teacher is observing the candidate daily.
 The evaluations might not contain similar scores.